 Open Data Initiative

-The design contest will be launched later this year, after the open datasets and data portal have been achieved.
-The exact format, duration, rules, and associated prize awards are still under planning by the City of Portland, its regional partners, and community advisors.
+The City is working with regional partners to launch the contest later this year, after the open datasets and data portal have been achieved.
+The exact format, duration, rules, and associated prize awards are still under planning by the City and the project advisory board.